There are new and exciting opportunities to connect with Presbyterian Community Health initiatives all the time!

 We're Connecting Kids with Healthy Foods

-As part of our community health plan and focus on healthy eating, Presbyterian is helping to support two programs through FoodCorps.
+As part of our community health plan and focus on healthy eating, Presbyterian supports the FoodCorps program.
 A national program with several sites in New Mexico, FoodCorps teaches kids about healthy foods, builds school gardens, and brings high quality local food to public school cafeterias.

-Presbyterian is funding two, one-year FoodCorps positions in central New Mexico to strengthen community connections with healthy eating programs.
+Over the last five years, Presbyterian has funded FoodCorps positions in central New Mexico to strengthen community connections with healthy eating programs.
 One FoodCorps service member is working with Albuquerque Public Schools (APS); the other is working with La Plazita Institute, which connects youth, the elderly, and the community in a holistic, cultural way.
 The FoodCorps service members have several programs underway, including building gardens at local schools, piloting nutrition-oriented curricula, and providing taste tests of new, nutritious food to APS students.
-For more information, please contact Leigh Caswell, Community Health Manager, or call (505) 923-5398.

 Presbyterian Helps Lead Effort to Reduce Opioid Abuse